Priming Cross-Session Motor Imagery Classification with A Universal Deep Domain Adaptation Framework: Analysis

-We replaced the original preprocessing method in vanilla networks with the processing method in the SDDA framework, which was referred to as VA c.
-Pre in Figure 2.
-The contribution of the preprocessing method in the SDDA framework was quantified in terms of accuracy changes in MI-EEG classification.

-By introducing the proposed preprocessing method to the vanilla network, the average accuracy of ConvNet (VA-ConvNet c.
-Pre) reached 77.39\% in IIA dataset and 80.92\% in IIB dataset.
+We replaced the original pre-processing method in vanilla networks with the processing method in the SDDA framework, which was referred to as VA c.
+Pre in Fig. \ref{Fig.ablation}.
+By introducing the proposed pre-processing method to the vanilla network, the average accuracy of ConvNet (VA-ConvNet c.
+Pre) reached 77.39\% in IIA dataset and 80.92\% in IIB dataset, with 2.98\% and 1.29\% increase in the accuracy compared to the VA-ConvNet, respectively.
 The average accuracy of EEGNet (VA-EEGNet c.
-Pre) reached 72.10\% in IIA and 85.1\% in IIB datasets.
+Pre) reached 72.10\% in IIA and 85.1\% in IIB datasets with 3.16\% and 2.17\% increase in the accuracy compared to the VA-EEGNet, respectively.

-It can be seen from Figure 2 that compared to the original preprocessing methods in the vanilla network, the preprocessing method mentioned in this paper showed better results in both datasets on most participants.
-The improvements were more prominent in participants with BCI illiteracy (A05, A06, B02).
-The preprocessing methods in the SDDA managed to effectively suppress noise and artifacts, and subsequently improved the signal quality, which was more effective for participants with poor BCI performance.
+It can be seen from Fig. \ref{Fig.ablation} that compared with the original pre-processing methods in the vanilla network, the pre-processing methods mentioned in this paper show better results in both datasets on most participants.
+The improvements are more prominent in participants with BCI illiteracy (A05, A06, B02).
+The pre-processing methods in the SDDA manage to effectively suppress noise and artifacts, and subsequently improve the signal quality, which is more effective for participants with poor BCI performance.